nrich/megata/README.md

 ### BIOS

 A valid Gamate BIOS is required to run games.
 The BIOS can be found on the [Internet Archive](https://archive.org) by searching for *Gamate*.
-Download and place the `gamate.zip` BIOS fril in the same directory as `megata.exe`.
+Download and place the `gamate.zip` BIOS file in the same directory as `megata.exe`.

 ### Game library